iotexproject/halogrants/oep-proposals/open-template-blockchainetl.md

 ## Relevant Experience

 Evgeny is an experienced data scientist with over 10  years of software development experience.
-He is the creator of Blockchain ETL (over 900 stars) and his accreditation includes Google Cloud GDE, Google Professional Cloud Architect, and AWS Certified Solutions Architect.
+He is the creator of Blockchain ETL (over 900 stars) and his accreditations include Google Cloud GDE, Google Professional Cloud Architect, and AWS Certified Solutions Architect.

 TN was a founding team member of Kyber Network and oversaw its business development efforts, which included partnerships with notable blockchain projects, such as MyEtherWallet, Coinbase, and CoinGecko.